Sambhu-26/Sambhu-26/README.md

 - 👋 Hi, I’m @Sambhu-26
-- 👀 I’m interested in testing field.
+- 👀 I’m interested in testing/Qauality Assurance field.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Appium/Jmeter.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects/jobs that required testing knowledge.
-- 📫 How to reach me ...
+- 📫 How to reach me -->By linkedIn-->www.linkedin.com/in/sambhu-kumar-test-engineer26

 <!---
 Sambhu-26/Sambhu-26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.